 William Wilberforce was born in a wealthy family in England.
 He was very intelligent.
-When he was only 20 years old, he was elected to parliament.
+When he was only 20 years old, he was elected to Parliament, and he became best friends with the Prime Minister.

-And he became best friends with the prime minister.
-When he was 26, he started to believe the gospel.
-And his life changed from then on.
+When he was 26, he started to believe the Gospel, and his life changed from then on.
 He was mentored by John Newton, the author of the song Amazing Grace.

-And John Newton guided William to use whatever he had for the gospel.
+And John Newton guided William to use whatever he had for the Gospel.
+His career in Parliament, he was thinking of getting ordained as a pastor, but John Newton said, no, you have a career in Parliament.

-His career in parliament.
-He was thinking of getting ordained as a pastor.
-But John Newton said, no, you have a career in parliament.
-Use that for the sake of the gospel.
-So his career in parliament, his money, his intellect.
+Use that for the sake of the Gospel.
+So his career in Parliament, his money, his intellect.
+So William began to live out his faith.

-[15:03] So William began to live out his faith.
-He saw the people around them in a different light.
-Instead of wanting to serve others.
+[15:07] He saw the people around them in a different light.
+Instead of wanting to be served, you know, like a rich man during that time, he wanted to serve others.

-He wanted to serve others.
-And so when he was just 28 years old, he proposed a reform to the parliament to abolish slavery.
+And so when he was just 28 years old, he proposed a reform to the Parliament to abolish slavery.
 It took him 20 years to do that.

-Proposal after proposal, year after year for 20 years before slavery was abolished in England.
+Proposal after proposal, year after year, for 20 years before slavery was abolished in England.
 And then he went further.

-He proposed that slavery should be abolished in all British colonies.
-Which took another 26 years before he succeeded.
+He proposed that slavery should be abolished in all British colonies, which took another 26 years before he succeeded.
 Slavery was made illegal when William was on his deathbed.
-He used his time, his career, his resources to serve others.

-[16:08] Because he came to know the Lord who served him.
+He used his time, his career, his resources to serve others because he came to know the Lord who served him.
 He also gave away practically all of his fortunes to the needy.

-He was born a rich man and he died penniless.
+[16:19] He was born a rich man and he died penniless.
 But he died as a faithful servant of Jesus.
 Jesus will return.

-And those who are waiting here faithfully, managing the resources that he has entrusted to them, faithfully, will be rewarded with a great banquet.
-Where the Master himself will serve.
+And those who are waiting here faithfully, managing the resources that he has entrusted to them faithfully, will be rewarded with a great banquet where the Master himself will serve.

 But it's clear that not everyone will be rewarded when Jesus returns.
-Some, as the text says, will be judged.

-Will be chopped into pieces.
+Some, as the text says, will be judged, will be chopped into pieces.

 And that message of judgment is controversial, isn't it?
 Not only now, but also back then.
-As Jesus' message of judgment here would have been a warning for the Pharisees and the scribes.

-[17:18] Who were supposed to be the spiritual leaders of the people.
-And yet did not serve the people.
-And that's why Jesus continues in verse 49.
+As Jesus' message of judgment here would have been a warning for the Pharisees and the scribes, who were supposed to be the leaders, the spiritual leaders of the people, and yet did not serve the people.

-That he has come to bring fire.
-That is judgment onto earth.
-And in verse 51.
-He hasn't come to bring peace, but division.
+And that's why Jesus continues in verse 49, that he has come to bring fire, that is, judgment, onto earth.

+[17:38] And in verse 51, he hasn't come to bring peace, but division.
 That is, because of his message, people will be divided according to their response to him.
-Some will submit to his rule as the Master.

-And dress ready for service.
-While others might not want to give up their lavish, selfish lifestyles that allow them to squander the resources of the Master.
+Some will submit to his rule as the Master and dress ready for service, while others might not want to give up their lavish, selfish lifestyles that allow them to squander the resources of the Master.